hc-tcg/hc-tcg/.github/PULL_REQUEST_TEMPLATE/balance_request.md

----
-name: Balance Request
-about: Request a change to the balacing for a card.
-title: '[Balance Request] <title>'
----

 <!-- Please ensure CI passes.
 Adjust starter decks as neccesary to ensure they are valid after your changes. -->

 ### Description: